jaccomoc/jactl/docs/pages/faq.md

 def decoded = x.base64Decode()    // will be array of bytes: [1, 2, 3, 4]
 ```
 See the [Integration Guide](integration-guide.md) for more information.

+### Why doesn't my Java program exit after evaluating a Jactl script?

+If you have a simple Java program where you evaluate a Jactl script using the default execution
+environment, there will be some daemon threads that have been started in the background and
+if you don't stop these threads, the JVM will not normally exit (unless `System.exit()` is called).

+Note that these threads are shared and only started up once.

+You can use the static method `io.jactl.DefaultEnv.shutdown()` to stop these threads.

+See [Integration Guide](integration-guide.md) for more information.

 ### Is there an IntelliJ plugin for Jactl?